tarantool/doc/doc/platform/sharding/vshard_admin.rst

     Currently, deduplication can be only implemented by the user in the application code.

 For example, when you add a new tuple to a space, you can use a unique insert ID to check the request.
-In the example below within a single transaction:
+In the example below, within a single transaction:

 1. It is checked whether a tuple with the ``key`` ID exists in the ``bands`` space.
 2. If there is no tuple with this ID in the space, the tuple is inserted.